Gibraltar: International relations

 Gibraltar is not a sovereign state but a dependent territory of the United Kingdom, with its formal international relations managed by the UK Government.
 Since Brexit, Gibraltar is no longer part of the European Union (EU) but participates in the EU–UK Trade and Cooperation Agreement.
 On 31 December 2020, the UK and Spain agreed in principle on a framework for the EU and the UK to negotiate an agreement allowing Gibraltar to participate in the Schengen Area to avoid a hard border with Spain.
 Although these arrangements did not enter into force, both sides aimed to minimise delays at the border in the meantime.
 However, talks stalled for several years due to Spain's insistence that its Policía Nacional control entry into the Schengen area, while the UK demanded that the European Union agency Frontex perform this role.

 In June 2025, a preliminary political agreement was reached between the United Kingdom, Spain and the European Union to remove all physical border and customs checks between Gibraltar and Spain.
 Under the agreement, The Policía Nacional will conduct Schengen passport controls at Gibraltar's port and airport alongside Gibraltar authorities, and the land border will be fully open for people and goods.
 The agreement also establishes joint Gibraltarian–Spanish cooperation on customs, indirect taxation including tobacco and anti-money laundering, with commitments to fair competition in taxation, state aid and labour.
 It explicitly states that British sovereignty remains legally unaffected despite de facto Spanish control over Gibraltar's borders.
+In July 2026, the United Kingdom and the European Union removed the land-border fence between Gibraltar and Spain under a post-Brexit treaty, allowing free movement while introducing joint British-Spanish checks at Gibraltar's airport and port.